Andy Ngo Was Assaulted In Portland Because He Didn’t Have Proud Boy Protection, Says Member In Undercover Tape

 — Will Sommer (@willsommer) August 28, 2019

-The tapes continue to shine a light on Ngo’s ties to right-wing groups and the violence they create.
+The tapes continue to shine a light on Ngo’s ties to right-wing groups and the violence they allegedly create.
 While he claims his journalism is intended to show the violence enacted by people on the left, evidence continues to suggest that he is not an impartial player.

 “There’s an understanding that Patriot Prayer protects him and he protects them,” said Ben, who went undercover in Patriot Prayer, per The Portland Mercury.